Ivocin/Translation/React Conf 2018/React Today and Tomorrow - Part I.md

 Good morning. see ... ya ... there ...
 Uh, hello everyone, welcome to React Conf.
 I'm really excited to be here.
 I'm really excited for the stuff that we have to announce, uh, for you this week.

-Um, my name is Sophie Alpert at sophiebits on the Internet.I manage the React core team at Facebook.
+Um, my name is Sophie Alpert at sophiebits on the Internet.
+I manage the React core team at Facebook.

 ## React Today